Runflow vs Prodia

 Prodia gives you fast inference on a distributed GPU network.
 Runflow gives you production workflows with quality control, ComfyUI deployment, and the tools to ensure every image you deliver is good enough to ship.

-Prodia has raised $15.7M and runs inference on 10,000+ distributed GPUs.
+Prodia has raised $15.7M and runs inference on a distributed GPU network.
 Runflow is built for teams who need more than raw inference speed: production workflows with quality guarantees, ComfyUI deployment, and multi-provider reliability.

 17 Solution APIs with Sentinel quality control, multi-provider reliability, full observability, and ComfyUI ecosystem integration.
 Python and JavaScript SDKs.
 Production workflow intelligence built by a team that ran 100,000+ jobs before turning it into a platform.